Wiz Agents & Workflows are here

 Overview

-On September 8, 2025, the npm package color-name (receiving approximately 191.71 million downloads per week) was compromised when its publishing account was taken over through a phishing attack.
-Version 2.0.1 was published containing malicious code that attempted to redirect cryptocurrency transactions to attacker-controlled addresses when used in browser environments (Socket Blog, GitHub Advisory).
+On September 8, 2025, the npm package color-name was compromised when an attacker gained access to the maintainer's publishing account through a phishing attack.
+Version 2.0.1 was published containing malware that attempts to redirect cryptocurrency transactions to attacker-controlled addresses when used in browser environments (GitHub Advisory, Socket Blog).

 Technical details

-The malicious version 2.0.1 was functionally identical to the previous patch version but included additional code that would execute in browser contexts.
-The malware specifically targeted cryptocurrency transactions and wallets like MetaMask, attempting to manipulate wallet interactions and rewrite payment destinations to redirect funds to attacker-controlled accounts.
-The vulnerability has been assigned CVE-2025-59145 with a CVSS v4.0 score of 8.8 (HIGH) (NVD, GitHub Advisory).
+The malicious version 2.0.1 was functionally identical to the previous patch version but included an obfuscated malware payload.
+The malware only activates in browser environments and targets cryptocurrency transactions, specifically attempting to intercept and redirect payments to attacker-controlled wallets.
+The package has a CVSS v4.0 score of 8.8 (HIGH) with vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:L/VI:H/VA:N/SC:N/SI:N/SA:N/E:A/U:Red (GitHub Advisory).

 Impact